piotrd22/programmIn/README.md

-# programmIn Piotr Damrych
+# programmIn

-This project aims to create a linkedin-like application using the classic MERN stack
+In this project I created a social networking site with a chat function using the classic MERN stack.

+Frontend:

+- JS/React/Redux
+- SCSS

+Backend:

+- Node.js/Express
+- MongoDB